 Most trekkers follow an Annapurna Circuit itinerary that begins in Besishahar.
 From here, trekkers continue in a counter-clockwise direction to reach and climb over the Thorong-La Pass.

 The main reason for trekking Annapurna Circuit in a counter-clockwise direction is to let your body acclimate to high elevations.

 When you star the trek from Besishahar and follow the trail in a counter-clockwise manner, you have almost two whole weeks to acclimate before crossing the tallest point of the trek, Thorong La at 5,416m (17,769ft).

 How Long Does The Annapurna Circuit Take?

-There are two seasons that are good for the APC:
+Wondering the best time to trek the Annapurna Circuit?
+Well, there are two seasons that are good considered optimal for the APC…

 - Spring (March – April)